A flexible Bayesian framework to estimate age- and cause-specific child mortality over time from sample registration data: Estimating mortality from SRS data

-Overdispersion is common in child mortality data due to within-strata variability, such as from unobserved covariates.
-Furthermore, additional variability from measurement error, non-systematic errors from the data preprocessing steps, and cause misattribution must be accounted for.
-We include the $\epsilon_{r,a,t,c}$ terms to account for these issues.

-We treat $\epsilon_{r,a,t,c}$ as an error term rather than true signal and do not use it to calculate the posterior distribution of our final estimates.
-While this parameter likely captures some true signal, we believe the relative strength of the signal is low because the data is a sample with quality issues, which will be discussed in Section \ref{discussion}.
+We specify $\epsilon_{r,a,t,c} \underset{\text{iid}}{\sim} \text{Normal}(0,\sigma_{\epsilon}^2)$ with a penalized complexity prior on $\sigma^2_{\epsilon}$ such that there is a $1\%$ probability that $\sigma_{\epsilon} > 5$.
+We include this term to account for overdispersion as discussed in Section \ref{sub_overdispersion}.
+We treat $\epsilon_{r,a,t,c}$ as an error term rather than true signal and do not include it in the posterior distribution of our final estimates.
+While this parameter likely captures some true signal, we believe the relative strength of the signal is low because the data is a sample with quality issues, which we discuss in Section \ref{discussion}.
 With more covariates and higher data quality, the magnitude of the noise component would decrease.
 Furthermore, by omitting $\epsilon_{r,a,t,c}$, our final estimates reflect the underlying smooth time trends.
-In contexts with more data, higher data quality, or where the goal is to estimate the true numbers of deaths in a population rather than underlying mortality rates, final CSMR estimates can include this parameter.
+We may wish to include this parameter in contexts with more data, higher data quality, or where the goal is to estimate true numbers of deaths in a population rather than underlying mortality rates.